 diseases (as a result of the high humidity).

-(Above info courtesy of the Pacific Horticulture Society’s website.
-View the entire page here.
-Plant images are from our blog)
+(Above info courtesy of the Pacific Horticulture Society’s website and the Elizabeth C Miller Library at the University of Washington.
+View the Pacific Horticulture page here).
+Plant images are from our blog.